oslabs-beta/deValtio/README.md

 <p>Please note our development tool is still in BETA.
 Please let us know if you find any issues and report them in the issues tab or submit a pull request.
 We welcome all advice, improvements and fixes.</p>

 <h2>Getting Started/Installation</h2>
 <p>1.
-Please install the chrome extension - #link here</p>
+Please install the chrome extension - PENDING</p>
 <p>2.
-Open your application on the Chrome Browser and start debugging with the devtool.
+Open your application or demo application on the Chrome Browser and start debugging with the devtool.
     <ul>
         <li>Only support React Applications</li>
-        <li>Only intended for projects in development mode?</li>
+        <li>Only intended for projects in development mode</li>
     </ul>
 </p>